PESD/akbash/akjob/README.md

 Types of scheduling:
 * You may specify specific dates and times when the job executes.
 A list of datetimes is used.
 * You may specify an interval when the job executes.
 For instance, execute every 15 minutes.
 A datetime.timedelta is used.
 * You may schedule execution times on a monthly or weekly basis.
 In other words, you may provide a list of days of the month and the job will execute on those day.
 For weekly jobs, you provide a list of days of the week.
-Along with a list of days, you must also specify a time of the day the job should execute.
+Along with a list of days, you must specify a time of the day the job should execute.

 In addition to scheduling when a job should execute, you may specify when the job should not execute.
 For example, a job could be scheduled using an interval of 1 hour but have limit set to only allow the job to run between the hours of 6 AM and 6 PM.
 The job will execute every hour between 6 AM and 6 PM each day.